youngfly/Remote-Sensing-Distillation/README.md

 # ARSD
-The official code for ARSD
+The official code for ARSD.
+We are sorting out our code and will release it as soon.